 Since the mid- 1990s the City of Auburn, as an Entitlement Community, has been a recipient of Federal Community Development Block Grant Program funds.
 A portion of these funds each year are allocated to capital improvements such as sidewalks or other pedestrian amenities within eligible low-to-moderate income areas as identified with the five (5) year Consolidated Planning Strategies.
 The amount of CDGB funding for pedestrian improvements varies from year to year based upon the yearly allocation of funding.
-For the CDBG Program Year 2019-2020, the City will receive approximately \$877,610.00 in assistance.
+For the CDBG Program Year 2020-2021, the City was allocated \$889,803.00 in assistance.

 In the City of Auburn, the cost of maintaining and constructing sidewalks is the responsibility of the private property owner.
 To assist with the financial costs associated with repairing and replacing existing sidewalks, the City of Auburn offers a Sidewalk Improvement Program that assists property owners with repaying the cost of the improvement project over a 5 year period at a set fixed interest rate that is included in the annual City Property Taxes.
+This program is delivered through the City Engineering Office and financed through the City's Treasurer's Office.

 The City of Auburn owns 145 parcels within the City limits; of which the City operates and maintains 23 parks as well as urban green spaces and critical City facilities such as the Public Works Garage, City Hall, Treatment Facilities and Public Safety Facilities.
 The City is also responsible for providing handicap access at local roadway intersections.
 As a component of the Annual Road Improvement Program, the City also issues municipal serial bonds to finance the cost of sidewalk improvements on all publicly owned rights-of-way.
-In FY 2018-19 The City authorized \$35,000 towards sidewalk capital improvements.
+In FY 2020-21 The City authorized \$150,000 towards sidewalk capital improvements.
+There is a sufficient balance of funds to support sidewalk improvements through the FY2021-22 road program.
+Therefore no new City sidewalk funds are being requested in FY2021.